 (RSS Widget with Google Alert feed)

 Hopefully, you have found this tutorial helpful.
-If you would like to know more about integrating social media with WordPress, see this article: WordPress Social Media Tracking Tools
+If you would like to know more about using social media monitoring tools to monitor social signals, see this article: WordPress Social Media Tracking Tools